BooperDCSS/3dBooper/content/2024/2d24/index.md

 ---
 ## The Quick Version

 I have always been enticed by tabletop roleplaying games (RPGs) and have almost always been frustrated in my attempts to play them.
 Now, I'm taking that frustration and channeling it into a running a solo campaign in the hope of converting it for group play sometime in the future.
-This blog will document my experience of learning to play solo RPGs and hopefully capture some useful thoughts that others can use when coming to the hobby.
-It will also give a good excuse to write.
+This blog will document my experiences learning to play solo RPGs and will hopefully generate some useful advice for others interested in the hobby.
+It will also give me a good excuse to write more.
 Writing has always improved my mental health and improving my mental health has always improved my thinking.

 ## A Little Bio